fennecinspace/Linear-Cryptanalysis/README.md

-# Cryptanalysis Implementation
+# Linear Cryptanalysis Implementation

-the C version is a simplified version of the amazing king's
+the C version is a simplified version of the amazing king's<br>
+the Python version is my implementation.

 ## links
 to understand more about the subject, visit: <br>